 Diminished Value Claims in North Dakota

-North Dakota is a no-fault state for bodily injury claims, but property damage - including diminished value - is handled through the traditional fault-based system.
-Third-party DV claims are recognized, though recovery may be limited to the lesser of repair costs or the reduction in market value.
-First-party DV claims are not available.
+North Dakota is a no-fault state for bodily injury claims, but property damage is handled through the traditional fault-based system.
+Diminished value claims are effectively not recoverable in North Dakota.
+N.D.C.C.
+32-03-09.1 limits property damage recovery to repair costs and loss of use, and the North Dakota Supreme Court has confirmed that repair costs are the "full measure of damages."
+First-party DV claims are also not available.
 The state follows modified comparative negligence with a 50% bar under N.D.C.C.
 32-03.2, and claimants have 6 years to file a property damage lawsuit.
 North Dakota requires $25,000 in minimum property damage liability coverage.

 1st Party: Not Allowed